How to Form a Healthy Attachment with Your Child

 3. Explore walking in your child’s shoes.

-Consider how your son/daughter may be “thinking right now” or even consider how your non-verbal and verbal actions would be perceived from their point of view.
+Consider how your child may be “thinking right now” or even consider how your non-verbal and verbal actions would be perceived from their point of view.
 If you are not sure – “ask your child”.
 “My son, what are you thinking right now?” or “Daughter how do you feel about what I just said or did?”.

 4. Your child needs to feel 100% secure when it comes to “MOM or DAD being available”.